narottam90/umich_ds/README.md

 # umich_ds
- Contains worked prograns and prjects from the Data Science specialization from UMich.
+ Contains worked programs and projects from the Data Science specialization from UMich.